Course Outline

 Level of Instruction: Intermediate

-Author information: Lynne Brodeur, MA, MLS(ASCP)CM holds a master of arts degree in teaching.
-She is currently a full time lecturer at the University of Massachusetts Dartmouth and works per diem in Clinical Chemistry at St. Luke's Hospital in New Bedford, MA.
+Author information: Lynne Brodeur, MA, MLS(ASCP)CM, holds a master of arts degree in teaching.
+She is a full-time lecturer at the University of Massachusetts Dartmouth and works per diem in Clinical Chemistry at St. Luke's Hospital in New Bedford, MA.